wireless-road/detector/README.md

 ```
 This tells us the test setup and results.
 While the test is working it will
-display a series of '.' characters plus indicating what target was detected.
+display a series of '.' characters plus indicating what target was detected (i.e. <person>).
 The
 output tells us that 220 frames were captured.
 That
 they were copied to the tensorflow and encoder worker threads for an average of
 ~1ms each.
 The tensorflow thread took, on average ~75ms to scale the input image and
 ~181ms to run an inference.
-The tensorflow thread processed 31 frames for 10 seconds.
 Also,
-the tensorflow thread worked for ~10.9 seconds and processed 2.8 frames a second.
-The encoder
+the tensorflow thread worked for ~10.9 seconds and processed 50 frames.
+This means it
-had similar results.
+processed ~2.8 frames a second.
+The encoder had similar results.

 Of special interest, is the 'top -H -p 1350' command which is printed just under the 'Test Setup'
 section.
 You can run this command in a seperate terminal window on your rpi3b+ to see what